UPDATE 1-Maserati sees vehicle sales jumping to 16,000 this year

-FRANKFURT, Sept 10 (Reuters) - Italian luxury carmaker Maserati expects its sales to jump to about 16,000 cars this year from 6,300 last year, boosting the brand’s profit margin by a “high single-digit” percentage, its chief said.
+FRANKFURT, Sept 10 (Reuters) - Italian luxury carmaker Maserati expects its sales to jump to about 16,000 cars this year from 6,300 last year, its chief executive said, boosting the brand’s profit margin by a “high single digit” percentage.

 Should the forecasts prove correct, Maserati would smash its previous sales record of 9,000 cars in 2008.
 The company aims to sell 50,000 cars in 2015.